Local Control and Accountability Plan (LCAP)

 May | LCAP work-study session for board of trustees

-What is the purpose and relationship between the LCAP and the District Strategic Plan: Rising Above in Silicon Valley?
+What is the purpose and relationship between the LCAP and Vision 2035 and Strategic Plan?

-While the Strategic Plan is the overarching vision, goals, and actions for the district as a whole, the LCAP is a focused look at what we will provide over and above our core program to students whose needs go beyond the core.
+While the Vision 2035 and the Strategic Plan articulate the overarching vision, goals, and actions for the district as a whole, the LCAP is a focused look at what we will provide over and above our core program to students whose needs go beyond the core.
 The LCAP itself is a lengthy document with 3 years of information and an annual update included.
-If you are interested in focusing on the proposed goals and actions for the upcoming year, the 2016-2017 Goals and Actions document will provide that.
+If you are interested in focusing on the proposed goals and actions for the upcoming year, the 2021-22 Goals and Actions document will provide that.
 You can also view our glossary of terms for more information.

 Information about the LCAP will be updated regularly on our website.
-Make sure to check back here for new information and opportunities to join us in the conversation.
+Make sure to check back here for new information.